Joshua Hammer: Career

 Hammer has worked as a foreign correspondent.

-While at Newsweek he was the Nairobi Bureau Chief from 1993 to 1996, the South American Bureau Chief from 1996–1997, the Los Angeles Bureau Chief from 1997–2001, the Berlin Bureau Chief from 2000–2001, and the Jerusalem Bureau Chief.
+While at Newsweek he was the Nairobi Bureau Chief from 1993 to 1996, the South American Bureau Chief from 1996 to 1997, the Los Angeles Bureau Chief from 1997 to 2001, the Berlin Bureau Chief from 2000 to 2001, and the Jerusalem Bureau Chief.

 His articles have appeared in such publications as The New York Review of Books, The New Yorker and Smithsonian.

 Personal life

 Hammer and the photographer Gary Knight were kidnapped in the Gaza Strip in 2001.

 Hammer has three sons and as of 2013 was residing with his family in Berlin, Germany.